You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 What’s being renovated?

-How will Massey Hall’s character be preserved?
+How was Massey Hall’s character preserved?